 - Location of pool.
 Indoor or outdoor?
 The location of your pool also affects yearly pool maintenance costs.
 Since indoor pools are covered and less exposed to the external environment, these tend to be cleaner and cheaper to maintain.
 On the other hand, outdoor pools are highly exposed to plants, leaves, soil, dirt, and other debris.
 Dirt and debris also affect the chemicals in the water leading to more frequent chemical balancing than indoor pools.
 If not maintained properly, debris and imbalanced chemicals could cause long-term damage to your pool.

-- Labor.
-Labor is another essential factor when looking into the cost of maintaining a pool.
+- Labour.
+Labour is another essential factor when looking into the cost of maintaining a pool.
 Tradespeople usually charge by the hour and based on the frequency of service.
-Pool maintenance professionals charge $80 while electricians charge $100 per hour.
+Pool maintenance professionals charge $60 while electricians charge $120 per hour.
 If you require their services regularly, they can also offer packages or discounted rates.

 Pool maintenance type and costs

 - Basic pool maintenance.
 Basic pool maintenance covers debris removal, water chemistry testing, filter and equipment checking.
 This helps ensure that the pool is working properly and won’t cause any physical harm.
-Basic maintenance usually costs $80 while chemical testing ranges from $20 to $100.
-If you need to have your cartridge filter replaced, this will cost around $30 to $90.
+Basic maintenance usually costs $60 while chemical testing ranges from $30.
+If you need to have your water filter replaced, costs start at $400 for cartridge filters.

 - Electrical costs.
-Aside from cleaning, water testing, and filling, it is important to have your pool’s sub fuse checked regularly.
-The cost to hire an electrician starts at $100 per hour.
+Aside from cleaning, water testing and filling, it is important to have your pool’s sub fuse checked regularly.
+The cost to hire an electrician starts at $120.

 - Above ground pool maintenance.
 Keeping the surroundings of your pool clean is just as important as keeping your pool in its tiptop shape.
 After all, leaves and other dirt from your patio can easily transfer to your pool.
-With this, regular sweeping, weeding, and pressure washing are important to keep your pool area in its best shape.
-Pressure washing your patio starts at $100.
+With this, regular sweeping, weeding, and jet washing is important to keep your pool area in its best shape.
+Jet washing your patio starts at $150.